 I had this crazy back issue that was affecting my bladder and everything from the waist down, so I stopped exercising and working out.
 It felt as if my insides were falling out.
 I went from doctor to doctor.
 Urologist, OBGYN, rolfer, massage, acupuncture no one could figure it out.
 I was depressed and felt miserable.
 The pain and issues would subside but never go away.
 I could not do the things I was used to doing.
 Walking around the block was even hard to do because of the pain.

 Oh, wait a minute!
 Finally, there was a Dr. who diagnosed what was going on with my back.
 Apparently, I have a genetic back issue called a Pars Defect.
 This little baby is a whopper.
 My bone is fractured and presses on my nerves going down to my bladder and legs.

 Starting Back From The Beginning Again in My 40’s

 I made the decision in my head, I said oh heck NO!
 This is not what the 40’s and the rest of my life are going to be like, and that one decision has changed the course of my life in my 40’s.
 I started walking at first because that is all my back would let me do, and then I joined the gym.
 I started to eat healthy, green and organic again, going back to what I truly believed in a more plant-based diet.
 I worked hard, carefully and slowly and got in shape again, which is not as easy to do in your 40’s.
 I got up the courage to get back on stage.
 This time the “healthy green way” and I have not looked back since.

 Remember at the beginning of this story when I said we are all here for a special purpose?
 I now know my purpose.
-It is to inspire and motivate you to be HOT AND HEALTHY at any age and step out of your comfort zone to live your true purpose.
+It is to inspire and motivate you to achieve your dreams and live your best life at any age.

 Life begins outside of your comfort zone.
-Trust me on this!
+Trust me on this one.

 Ready to get started?
 Here’s how.